tum-pbs/MSBG/README.md

 * No GPU needed.
 Designed for maximum efficiency on the CPU in order to leverage maximum RAM ressources for very large scale scenarios.
 * On a single CPU (32 cores, 256 GB RAM), MSBG is able to process 3D Volumes at an effective resolution of up to 32768^3 containing 100 billion active (out of 30 trillion virtual) voxels at 16 bit precisison.
 * Highly efficient PDE solver for sparse volumes that can advance the solution at a speed of ~10 billion unknowns per second per iteration.
-* Command-line demo program demonstrating sparse surface reconstructing and PDE smoothing.
+* Command-line demo program demonstrating sparse surface reconstructing from particles and sparse PDE smoothing.

 ## Prerequisites